-He serves on many boards and advisory committees, including the Advisory Committee on Economic Inclusion at the Federal Deposit Insurance Corporation, Georgia's Partnership for Inclusive Innovation, and the Lincoln Institute of Land Policy.
+He serves on many boards and advisory committees, including the Advisory Committee on Economic Inclusion at the Federal Deposit Insurance Corporation and Georgia's Partnership for Inclusive Innovation.
 He is also a member of Harvard University's Board of Overseers.
-He is serving as the 2021–22 chair of the board of directors of the United Way of Greater Atlanta and is the 2022 chair-elect for the Metro Atlanta Chamber of Commerce.
+He is serving as the 2021–22 chair of the board of directors of the United Way of Greater Atlanta and is the 2022 chair for the Metro Atlanta Chamber of Commerce.

 Bostic graduated from Harvard University in 1987 with a combined major in economics and psychology.
 He earned his doctorate in economics from Stanford University in 1995.

 The Federal Reserve Bank of Atlanta serves the Sixth Federal Reserve District, which covers Alabama, Florida, and Georgia, and parts of Louisiana, Mississippi, and Tennessee.
 The Bank has branches in Birmingham, Jacksonville, Miami, Nashville, and New Orleans.Updated May 2022